cypher-bg/My-MacOS-Apps/README.md

-## My MacOS Apps - The ones that I use that is
+### My MacOS Apps - The ones that I use that is
+---

 Welcome to my repo!

-Here I will share what apps and tools I've found useful for my daily routines, be work or personal related.
+Here I will share what apps and tools I've found useful for my daily routines, be work or personal related and make my life easier.

 I will try and split them in categories that I find meaningfull for me.